 Students must take 4 electives, which they need to submit beforehand for approval by the program director.
 Elective course approval requests need to be submitted through the EASY system.
 Electives from a restricted list of courses describing applications of HCI will be approved automatically.
 However, students can request approval to count an elective in any HCI-relevant course in all departments, even if it is not on the pre-approved list, as long as the course is not a basic course in their primary major.
 Students can only double count up to two core courses with their primary majors (prerequisite courses do not apply to the double-counting rule).

-Graphically, the required curriculum for the HCI undergraduate major is

-	shown in the chart below.
-The arrows in the chart represent

-	prerequisites.
-So, for example, the Intro Programming and Statistics

-	requirements are prerequisites for the User-Centered Research and

-	Evaluation course.
-The major involves courses in human behavior, design,

-	computer science, statistics and a project course.
+Graphically, the required curriculum for the undergraduate additional major in interdisciplinary HCI is shown in the chart below.
+The arrows in the chart represent prerequisites.
+For example, the Intro to Programming and Statistics requirements are prerequisites for the User-Centered Research and Evaluation course.
+The additional major involves courses in human behavior, design, computer science, statistics and a project course.

 |User-Centered Research and Evaluation

 Electives are intended to provide HCI additional majors with advanced concepts and skills relevant to HCI or breadth of experience not available from their primary major.
 Given these goals, most electives will be 300-level courses or higher.
 Courses at the 100-level and 200-level in a student's primary major will not count as electives, although the same course taken by a non-major may.
 For example, a communication design student cannot take 51-247 Color and Communication as an elective, although a computer science major can.